oracle-livelabs/security/accessgovernance-admin/access-control/access-control.md

      ![Create Policy](images/select-qa.png)

 6. Search for which access bundle you want to assign : DB Read Access.
 Your selection will be marked with a green checkmark.
-INDIRA - Image is not showing up

      ![Create Policy](images/selet-db-read-access.png)